-The equity method was applied to the Statement of Financial Position as of December 31, 2017 and December 31, 2016 a) Transactions conducted in 2017:
+The equity method was applied to the Statement of Financial Position as of December 31, 2017 and December 31, 2016.

 The basis of preparation of the financial information of associates corresponds to the amounts included in the financial statements in conformity with the entity's IFRS.